 Through this discussion I really began to understand the difference between what this group means by “accessible yoga” and the term I am more familiar with, “adaptive yoga”.

-I’ve always said that my interest is in teaching “adaptive yoga” and by that I generally mean, physically modifying the poses to accommodate for mobility impairments (from the mind of a future PT of course!).
+I’ve always said that my interest is in teaching “adaptive yoga” and by that I generally mean, physically modifying the poses to accommodate for mobility differences (from the mind of a future PT of course!).

-What I took away from this workshop really was the idea that making yoga accessible is not only about making the poses (or asana) physically accessible with modifications or adaptations, but it encompasses the idea of creating an inclusive image and environment that makes the practice of yoga truly comfortable and equally inviting to all.
+What I took away from this workshop really was the idea that making yoga accessible is not only about making the poses (or asana) physically accessible with pose variations or adaptations, but it encompasses the idea of creating an inclusive image and environment that makes the practice of yoga truly comfortable and equally inviting to all.

 - Accessible – able to be reached or entered